jahn-junior/sphinx-ext-template/.github/README.md

 dependencies to `pyproject.toml` by running `uv add <package-name>` in the project's root directory.

 Next, you'll need to make the code comply with the template's linters.
-Start by
-running:
+In your terminal, run:

 ```bash
 make lint
 ```

+Resolve any errors listed in the output.
 This process can be streamlined by configuring your preferred text editor to highlight ruff, pyright, and mypy errors.

 Lastly, all extensions are expected to be well-tested.
 Once you have either migrated existing tests or written new ones, they can be run with: